canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 What is an IMDS?
 ================

 Instance Metadata Service is a service provided by most cloud providers as a means of providing information to virtual machine instances.
 This service is used by cloud providers to surface information to a virtual machine.
-This service is used for many different things, and is the primary mechanism for some clouds to surface cloud-init configuration data to the instance.
+This service is used for many different things, and is the primary mechanism for some clouds to expose cloud-init configuration data to the instance.

 How does cloud-init use the IMDS?
 =================================

-The IMDS contains a private http webserver to each operating system instance launched.
+The IMDS uses a private http webserver to provide metadata to each operating system instance.
 During early boot, cloud-init sets up network access and queries this webserver to gather configuration data.
 This allows cloud-init to configure your operating system while it boots.

 In this tutorial we emulate this workflow using Qemu and a simple python webserver.
 This workflow may be suitable for developing and testing cloud-init